-The predecessor settlements and at the same time the common names today are Khirbet el Kerak, Bet Yerah (House of the Moon).
+The ancient predecessor settlements and also the common names today bears the name Khirbet el Kerak, Bet Yerah (House of the Moon).

-In many cases, the name of the Bet - Yerah / Ariaḥ (ch) is also found here for the hills and plains lying here, but also for the hot springs a few kilometers north of the urban area (Hammat Ariaḥ (ch)).
-Bit Arḥ (ch) a synonymous.
-This may speak for an ancient cult around the moon and its sickle in this area around the Sea of Galilee.
-(The term Ark / Arca * for a boat is borrowed from this very sickle-shaped moon).
+In many cases, the name of the Bet - Yerah / Ariaḥ (ch) is also connected to the hills and plains lying here, but also for the hot springs a few kilometers north of the urban area (Hammat Ariaḥ (ch)).
+Bit Arḥ (ch) a a synonymous name is known.
+This may speak for an ancient cult around the moon and its sickle in this area around the Sea of Galilee. (thats why, the initial term Ark / Arca for a boat, is borrowed from the Moon, a sickle-shaped moon).

-Here, too, remains of an aqueduct from the hills in the southwest coming, both to the northern hot springs, as well as to the urban area.
+Here, too, like in other decapolite cities, remains of an aqueduct from the hills in the southwest coming, both to the northern hot springs, as well as to the urban area.

-Various coins found here from the Hellenistic period (Vinogradov 1992) lead to the conclusion that the place with Greek tradition in the middle of the 3rd jhd. in front.
-Was founded together with many other decapolis cities.
-The name was also the sister and wife of the (new) founder Ptolomaios Philadephos, Philoteria.
+Various coins found here from the Hellenistic period (Vinogradov 1992) lead to the conclusion that this place with Greek tradition was founded in the middle of the 3rd century BC, together with many other decapolis cities.
+The name of the City was taken from the sister and wife of the (new) founder ot the empire Ptolomaios Philadephos, which one had the Name Philoteria.

 Although located here on the Jordan and the western end of the Sea of Galilee, Polybius Philoteria, as well as the cities of the Decapolis, reckons to "Coele Syria" and calls them together with Skythopolis.
 From the descriptions of Josephus, to Vespasian, again not the Greek, but the Talmudic name Sennabris on the way from Scythopolis to Tiberias is used.
 Further evidence of a flourishing Greek city in this place are not only the 2 slightly more south-facing bridges over the Jordan and the location at the main road links of this time, also the finding of a marble head, the Greek goddess and city goddess Agathe-Tyche can affirm this. (see also the treatise of L. Sukenik 1922)

-The Philoteria does not appear in any of the "Decapolis lists" of that time, in my opinion plausible with the mention of the Dekapolis region "Arca" in Pliny the Elder. to explain.
-(See also here under "The Decapolis") In the derivation of the name Arca helps us here mentioned above strong connection of the region and the places with the cult around moon and crescent moon and the traditional name Ariaḥ (ch) - Yerah.
+The Philoteria does not appear in any of the "Decapolis lists" of that time, but this could be solved plausible with the given note to the Dekapolis regions surrounding the cities.
+There a "Arca" was mentioned by Pliny the Elder.
+(See also here under "The Decapolis") The derivation of the name Arca helps us as mentioned above to connect the Arca of Pliny with the region and the place of Philoteria /Sennabris (Ariaḥ (ch) - Bet Yerah).

-Based on the listed evidence and the logical linkage of the urban areas of Gadara and Skythopolis, through the region Arca , with your at the same time newly founded capital Philoteria, the image of the Decapolis region can be clearly harmonized.
+Based on the listed evidence and the logical linkage to the urban areas of Gadara and Skythopolis, through the regional Polis of Arca , (with your at the same time newly founded capital Village of Philoteria), the topographical shape of the Decapolis region can clearly be harmonized.